doingandlearning/april-node-training/Slides/01-introduction/slides.md

 # A bit about you

 - What your role is
-- JavaScript and other programming experience
+- What your Node experience is
 - What you're hoping to get out of this course

 ---